barryWhiteHat/roll_up/README.md

 [![Join the chat at https://gitter.im/barrywhitehat/roll_up](https://gitter.im/barrywhitehat/roll_up.svg)](https://gitter.im/barrywhitehat/roll_up?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

-Roll_up aggregates transactions so that they only require a single on chain transactions required to validate multiple other transactions.
+Roll_up aggregates transactions so that they only require a single onchain transactions required to validate multiple other transactions.

-User create signatures and provers aggregates these signatures into a snark and use it to update a smart contract on the ethereum blockchain.
+Multiple users sign hashes.
+Provers aggregates these signatures into a snark and use it to update a smart contract on the ethereum blockchain.
+After the update anyone can proof who signed it and when it was included in the smart contract.

-This is intended to be the database layer of snark-dapp (snapps) where the layers above define more rules about the changeing and updating the leaves
+This is intended to be the database layer of snark-dapp (snapps) where the layers above define more rules about changeing and updating the leaves

 `roll_up` does not make any rules about what happens in a leaf, what kind of leaves can be created and destoryed.
 This is the purview of higher level snapps.
 Who can add their constraints in `src/roll_up.tcc` in the function `generate_r1cs_constraints()`